Prednisone delayed-release tabletsPronunciation

 Treating certain types of allergies, arthritis, autoimmune diseases, blood disorders, bowel problems, breathing or lung problems, cancer, endocrine problems, eye problems, kidney problems, nervous system problems, or skin conditions.
 It is also used to prevent organ rejection in certain patients following organ transplant or to treat conditions related to certain infections.
 It may also be used for other conditions as determined by your doctor.

-Prednisone delayed-release tablets is a corticosteroid.
+Prednisone delayed-release tablets are a corticosteroid.
 It works by modifying the body's immune response to various conditions and decreasing inflammation.

 Do NOT use prednisone delayed-release tablets if: